Common myrtle is a small, original, flower-bearing and very ornamental garden shrub.

 Other names for this plant include “Sweet myrtle”, “Nerte” and “Lagui herb”.
 Common myrtle is often confused with other plants also called myrtle:

 Afterwards, flowers turn into edible dark berries perfect for making liquor, especially in Corsica and Sardinia.
 They’re also deliciously tart in sauces to pair with poultry and meats (prepare as you would cranberries).
+They have a pepper-like taste when dried: that’s what flavors some Italian sausages so deliciously!

 Common myrtle has health benefits that have long been known, specifically as a tonic and antiseptic.
 Infusions (leaves) treat wounds and ulcers as well as urinary and digestive disorders.
+Why all these benefits?
+It’s a relative of Eucalyptus!

 Smart tip about common myrtle